pau-7/pau-7/README.md

 ### Hi, I'm Paula 👋✨
-I am a technology enthusiast and currently training to become a Front-end Developer.
-I love learning about everything related to the web and programming, and I particularly enjoy working with HTML, CSS, and JavaScript.
+I am currently training as a front-end developer.
+I am passionate about learning new technologies, overcoming challenges, and acquiring skills.
+I have had practical experience in front end development.
+In the future I want to expand my knowledge and collaborate in projects where I apply what I have learned.